 - ACA has developed revenue estimates for an approach to Residency-based taxation (RBT).
 Estimates of this nature being key to the passage of tax reform for Americans living and working overseas.

-- ACA has submited testimony to the Legislative and Tax Writing Committees for use at Hearings to debate tax reform and the effects of the Foreign Account Tax Compliance Act (FACTA) on Americans living and working overseas.
+- ACA has submitted testimony to the Legislative and Tax Writing Committees for use at Hearings to debate tax reform and the effects of the Foreign Account Tax Compliance Act (FACTA) on Americans living and working overseas.

 - ACA has provided data and information on the community of Americans living and working overseas to the Government Accountability Office for various studies into government legislation and regulations.